5 from 5 votes

-Cheesy Potatoes au Gratin – SUPER CREAMY!
+Cheesy Potatoes au Gratin – SO CREAMY!
 (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Cheesy Potatoes au Gratin in a baking dish with a spatula.
+Cheesy Potatoes au gratin cooking in a red casserole dish being scooped by a spatula.

 Watch the Cheesy Potatoes au Gratin Recipe Video!